Migrating from Auth.js to Better Auth: A Step-by-Step Guide

 typescript

-1import { signIn } from "~/lib/auth-client";
+1import { authClient } from "@/lib/auth-client";

 2

-3export const signInDiscord = async () => {
+3export const signInGoogle = async () => {

-4 const { data, error } = await signIn.social({
+4 const { data, error } = authClient.signIn.social({

-5 provider: "discord",
+5 provider: "google",

-6 callbackUrl: "/dashboard" // Optional redirect after successful login
+6 callbackUrl: "/dashboard", // Optional redirect after successful login

 7 });